nWODT-Cobalt/uxa/Presentations/Cataxonomies/Cataxonomies.md

 - Curate and maintain continuously
 - Consider formats that could handle better some or all of the content: flowcharts, figures, post-it boards, terminology, etc.

-^Perspective: that of stakeholders x, y or z, users, technical dependencies, etc.
+^Perspective: that of stakeholders x-y-or-z, users, technical dependencies, etc.